Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Our four main theorems for special -values

 \subsection{Critical values of Asai $L$-functions}

-Our first main theorem for special values has two major assets: Firstly, it generalizes Thm.\ \ref{thm:gro-har-lap} to isobaric representations $\Pi'=\Pi_1\boxplus...\boxplus\Pi_k$, with an arbitrary number of conjugate self-dual cuspidal summands $\Pi_i$.
-Secondly, we are able to determine the (mysterious) archimedean factor in the resulting relation due to our calculations in \S\ref{special value} as a concrete power of $(2\pi i)$.\\\\ In what follows, we write $\mu_{i}^{\sf alg}$ for the highest weight of the algebraic representation with respect to which $\Pi_i^{\sf alg}$, cf.\ \ref{eq:pialg}, is cohomological.
+Our first main theorem for special values has two assets: Firstly, it generalizes Thm.\ \ref{thm:gro-har-lap} to isobaric representations $\Pi'=\Pi_1\boxplus...\boxplus\Pi_k$, with an arbitrary number of conjugate self-dual cuspidal summands $\Pi_i$.
+Secondly, we are able to explicitly determine the archimedean factor in the resulting relation due to our calculations in \S\ref{special value} as a concrete power of $(2\pi i)$.
+In what follows, we write $\mu_{i}^{\sf alg}$ for the highest weight of the algebraic representation with respect to which $\Pi_i^{\sf alg}$, cf.\ \ref{eq:pialg}, is cohomological.
+We recall again that our two conventions, Conventions\ \ref{conv:2} and \ref{diag}, are in force.

 \begin{thm} Let $\Pi'=\Pi_1\boxplus...\boxplus\Pi_k$ be a cohomological isobaric automorphic representation of $\GL_{n}(\Acm)$ as in \ref{sect:Eisen}, such that each cuspidal automorphic summand $\Pi_i$ is conjugate self-dual.
 If $\mu_{i}^{\sf alg}$ is not sufficiently regular, we assume Hyp.\ \ref{hyp a 0} \& \ref{hyp a 1} for $\Pi_i^{\sf alg}$.
 One has